daily-co/rn-daily-js-expo-config-plugin/README.md

 ## Extra customization

 The `@config-plugins/react-native-webrtc` provides props for extra customization, for instance, to define the camera and microphone permissions prompt messages.
-Look at the [plugin API](https://github.com/expo/config-plugins/tree/main/packages/react-native-webrtc) to understand how you can use It.
+See the [plugin API](https://github.com/expo/config-plugins/tree/main/packages/react-native-webrtc) to learn more.